Sm00thix/IKPLS/paper/paper.md

 # Benchmarks

 This section compares the execution times of the `ikpls` implementations with scikit-learn's NIPALS implementation.
 The comparisons are made with varying shapes for $\mathbf{X}$ and $\mathbf{Y}$ and variable number of components, $A$.
 Additionally, the comparisons are made using a single fit and leave-one-out cross-validation.
 To estimate the execution time in a realistic scenario, the mean squared error and the number of components that minimize this error are computed during cross-validation and returned hereafter for subsequent analysis by the user.
 The execution times reported for the JAX implementations include the time spent compiling the instructions and sending the input data to the GPU on which the cross-validation is computed.
 While some sources on the internet claim that JAX is faster than NumPy on CPU, we did not find that to be the case for our scenarios.
 Therefore, we exclusively test the JAX implementations on GPU.
 When cross-validating with the NumPy CPU implementations and scikit-learn's NIPALS, we use 32 parallel jobs corresponding to one for each available thread on the CPU that we used.
-We use only eight parallel jobs when performing cross-validating with 1 million samples due to memory constraints.
+For the fast cross-validation algorithm, which is also memory efficient, we use 32 parallel jobs for all experiments.
+For the other CPU experiments, we use only eight parallel jobs when performing cross-validation with 1 million samples due to memory consumption increased by scikit-learn's cross_validate.
 In practice, however, we had 100% CPU utilization using eight jobs for such a large dataset due to the parallel nature of NumPy operations.

 The benchmarks use randomly generated data.
 The random seed is fixed to give all implementations the same random data.
 The default parameters for the benchmarks are $N=10,000$, $K=500$, and $A=30$.
 We benchmark using a single target variable $M=1$ and multiple target variables with $M=10$.
 PLS with $M=1$ is commonly referred to as PLS1 and PLS2 with $M>1$